revanth2426/Fraud-Detection-Using-MachineLearning/README.md

 Before running the project, make sure you have the following Python libraries installed:

 - [Streamlit](https://streamlit.io/): A Python library used for building interactive web applications for data science and machine learning projects.

+- [scikit-learn](https://scikit-learn.org/stable/): A Python library for machine learning and data mining.